Greek Cucumber and Tomato Salad (Horiatiki)

 Large bowl filled with tossed Greek cucumber salad.

-Authentic Greek Cucumber Salad
+Greek Cucumber and Tomato Salad (Horiatiki)

 5 from 2 votes